miyucode/MixApp/docs/delete_apps.md

 mixapp.py -deleteapp <your app's name>
 ````

-And now, you created your first application with MixApp !
+And now, you deleted your application with MixApp !
-Now, your app has located in "**mixapp**" folder.
-Keep your file in this folder !
-⚠ **If you move your file, you couldn't change his name or do more.**